BurningLutz/dotfiles/README.md

 - Move `windows/.wslconfig` into %UserProfile%.
 - Move `windows/wsl.conf` into /etc inside WSL.

-## Language Specific Installation
+## Other Scripts

-There are some installation scripts specific to different languages under the `lang` dir, they are not executed by default.
+There are some custom scripts specific to different situation(mostly install dependencies or softwares) under the `others` dir, they are not executed by default.

 Run them standalone as you need.

 # Build Distribution

-Simply run `build.sh`.
+When you changed homefiles or nix configs, you need to run `build.sh` to take effect.

 # Switch Snapshot

-Simply run `home-manager switch`.
+When you want to upgrade softwares via nix, simply run `home-manager switch`.